 A bibliographic manager is software with which you can gather, store and organize your references, including pdf-files.
 You can insert citations and a bibliography in your Word document and change the references in almost any style, like APA or MLA.
-The citation manager allows you to search, sort and share your references.
+The reference manager allows you to search, sort and share your references.
 Leiden University provides a campus-wide subscription to EndNote, but besides EndNote, open source tools like Mendeley and Zotero can also be used.

 What to choose?

 Scientific disciplines vary in how references are written and consequently in how references are managed.
 Therefore, some reference managers may be preferred within your discipline.
-Using the same citation managers as your peers also makes sharing annotations possible.
+Using the same reference managers as your peers also makes sharing annotations possible.
 Other factors are personal preferences and work style.
 Choose a reference manager that adapts easily to your way of working and lets you establish an efficient workflow.
 Consult our comparison chart for specific features.
 For a more comprehensive comparison of reference management software see this Wikipedia article.

 Workshops Endnote and Mendeley can be organised on request.
 Teaching staff can request workshops information literacy.

 EndNote is available on all University-owned computers.
 EndNote is very suitable to organize your research and to adjust a style to your specific needs.
 Many of Leiden's research databases allow you to export citations into EndNote.
 Please keep in mind when leaving the University, you have to buy the program yourself, or reconcile with loss of information when transferring your references to other software.

 Users of EndNote can share libraries, references and annotations when creating an EndNote Online account.
 After syncing your EndNote library Endnote Online offers the possibility to collaborate and share.